How to Make Your Corporate Travel Policy Employee-Friendly

 5) Upgrade cabin class on flights over five hours

-Some companies require their employees to book economy unless they are traveling overseas.
+Some companies have travel policies that require their employees to book economy unless they are traveling overseas.
 But a flight across the US can be just as grueling.
 By introducing a more flexible approach into cabin class choices you’ll drastically improve the travel experience.
 Imagine traveling from Boston to San Francisco with a lot of free time to work productively.
 In a quieter cabin, with more leg room, and a bigger seat, employees can maximize output.
 Extra care and comfort are not taken for granted but revered.

 Wondering if it's time for your company to create a travel policy?
 It's not as hard as it seems!
 Read our free e-book to learn how to build the right policy for your team.